Netatalk/netatalk/doc/manual/Upgrading.md

 1. New configuration files that replaces most of the previous ones:
     *afp.conf* and *extmap.conf*

-2. New AppleDouble backend **appledouble = ea** which stores Mac metadata and resource forks in extended attributes of the filesystem.
+2. New backend for file metadata which stores metadata in extended attributes of the filesystem.

 3. The AppleTalk transport layer is disabled by default.
 If you want to use Netatalk with very old Macs, turn it on with the